Yandex Cloud

 Run a test queryRun a test query

-Run a test query to the tutorial.hits_v1 table that engages with data at multiple storage levels at once:
+Run a test query against the tutorial.hits_v1 table, accessing data from multiple storage tiers simultaneously:

 SELECT